 Any common elements of practice should be determined within your own context of practice using the respective RN standards for practice and Paramedic professional capabilities.
 These documents indicate the expected practice standard and provide the framework for assessing your practice.
 You should use these documents to consider if you meet the requirements for the respective board’s Recency of practice registration standard as both an RN and a paramedic when renewing your registration each year.

 The continuing professional development (CPD) activities you undertake should be relevant to your context of practice, maintain your competence and build on your knowledge and expertise as both an RN and paramedic.
 To demonstrate compliance with the respective board’s Continuing professional development registration standard you will need to complete a minimum of 20 hours of CPD related to your RN practice and a minimum of 30 hours of CPD related to your paramedic practice.
 There may be some CPD hours that can count towards both contexts of practice, but the NMBA and the Paramedicine Board would also expect to see separate activities specific to nursing and specific to paramedicine.

 Under the National Law, nurses and paramedics must not practise the profession in which they are registered unless they hold appropriate professional indemnity insurance (PII) arrangements in relation to their practice.
 If you are registered as both a nurse and paramedic, you must have professional indemnity insurance relevant to all aspects of your practice in both nursing and paramedicine to demonstrate compliance with the respective board’s professional indemnity insurance arrangements registration standard.

-Context of practice: Context refers to the environment in which nursing or midwifery is practised, and which in turn influences that practice.
+Context of practice: Context refers to the environment in which nursing is practised, and which in turn influences that practice.
 It includes: